ansys/pyfluent/doc/source/api/index.rst

 =============

 This section describes the core Pythonic interfaces for Fluent.
-Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the interfaces for the :ref:`meshing <ref_meshing>` and
-:ref:`solver <ref_solver>` components of Fluent.
+Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the interfaces for the meshing and solver components of Fluent.

 General
 #######